Sahasawat-Boss/Sahasawat-Boss/README.md

 # Hello, I'm Boss 👋

-I'm passionate about coding and constantly learning new technologies to enhance my development skills.
+I'm passionate about business, coding and constantly learning new technologies to enhance my development skills.

 If you're looking for a developer who understands both business and technology, who’s eager to learn, grow, and build something meaningful — then I’m the one you're looking for.